Crochet American Flag Wreath

-Pin this American Flag Wreath Crochet Pattern to your crochet board on Pinterest so you can easily locate it later!
+Pin this Crochet American Flag Wreath Free Crochet Pattern to your crochet board on Pinterest so you can easily locate it later!

-If you make a purchase through my links, I make a small commission at no additional cost to you.
+If you make a purchase using these links, you're supporting this blogger at no additional cost to you.
 Thank you!

 This pattern is written in US crochet terminology.

 For the PDF printable, ad-free pattern: CLICK HERE

 To Pin this pattern on Pinterest: CLICK HERE

 Crochet American Flag Wreath - Free Crochet Pattern

 Beginning with red yarn and an H hook, chain 23

 Row 1: SC 22, chain 1 (22 stitches)